Jewelry and Stone Care Guide

 - To clean your pieces of grime, use warm water and gentle soap and scrub with a soft toothbrush.
 For gold and diamonds only, you can dip your piece quickly into boiling water which will remove any debris.

 - We recommend taking your piece to a reputable professional jeweler to be cleaned periodically.
-Please note that certain stones such as emeralds and opals shouldn’t be left in a hot ultrasonic as this can cause the stones to dry out, crack or become discolored.
+Please note that certain stones such as emeralds, pearls and opals shouldn’t be left in a hot ultrasonic bath, as this can cause the stones to dry out, crack or become discolored.

 Below are a few tips on our popular stones, to keep them sparkly and fresh!